venukakani/ABAP/README.md

 2. **Program 2:**

 - Program Overview:

-The ABAP program ABAP_Prog2 allows users to perform basic arithmetic operations (addition, subtraction, multiplication, and division) based on user input through a selection screen.
+-The ABAP program ABAP_Prog2 allows users to perform basic arithmetic operations (addition, subtraction, multiplication, and division) based on user input through a selection screen.

 Selection Screen Blocks:

 The program has two selection screen blocks (BKL1 and BKL) to organize input parameters and radio buttons for arithmetic operations.